Dan-Tan/Iterative-Label-Spreading/README.md

 # iterLS: An Implementation of Iterative Label Spreading

-This is an implementation of a semi-supervised/unsupervised clustering methods called Iterative Label Spreading.
-The algorithm is presented in the following paper by Amanda J. Parker and Amanda J. Barnard.
+This is an implementation of a semi-supervised/unsupervised clustering method called Iterative Label Spreading.
+The main algorithm is written in c, and wrapped in cython for use in python.
+The algorithm is presented in the following paper by Amanda J. Parker and Amanda S. Barnard.

 "Selecting Appropriate Clustering Methods for Materials Science Applications of Machine Learning".
 Published 09/10/2019.
 DOI:  https://doi.org/10.1002/adts.201900145

-To use the algorithm, I recommend reading the paper first as it describes how to use Iterative Label Spreading, as use cases go beyond simple clustering such as evaluating performance of a given clustering on a data set.
+To use the algorithm, I recommend reading the paper first as it describes how to use Iterative Label Spreading.
+Use cases go beyond simple clustering such as evaluating performance of a given clustering on a data set.

-The current implementation is very minimal however provides methods and variables that should allow the user, with plotting techniques, to use Iterative Label Spreading effectively.
-Providing plotting techniques and suggested segmentation is on my todo list.
-Currently, I have not rigoroursly tested edge cases, feel free to raise an issue or pull request.
+The current implementation is very minimal, providing methods and variables that should allow the user, with plotting techniques, to use Iterative Label Spreading effectively.
+Plotting techniques and suggested segmentation is on my todo list.
+Currently, I have not igoroursly tested edge cases, feel free to raise an issue or pull request.

 ## Installation